Keyboard shortcuts

 --force

-Note: The validate command supports output control (--format, --output), coverage integration (--coverage-file), context-aware analysis (--context), display filtering (--top, --tail, --summary), and verbosity options (--verbose) from the analyze command.
+Note: The validate command supports output control (--format, --output), coverage integration (--coverage-file), context-aware analysis (--context), display filtering (--top, --tail, --summary), performance control (--jobs, --no-parallel), and verbosity options (--verbose) from the analyze command.
 Analysis thresholds (--threshold-complexity, --threshold-duplication, --threshold-preset) are configured via the --config file rather than as command-line options.
-Performance options like --cache-* and --jobs are specific to the analyze command.
+Debugging features like call graph debugging and functional analysis are specific to the analyze command.
+The explain-coverage command is a specialized debugging tool for diagnosing coverage detection issues and has its own unique options (--function, --file).

 Troubleshooting